gongt108/spoti-chat/README.md

    3A.
 Set up a `.env` file and add `NEXT_PUBLIC_HEROKU_SERVER_URL=https://spoti-chat-41fc1f2f3950.herokuapp.com` and `NEXT_PUBLIC_LOCAL_SERVER_URL=http://localhost:8000`
    3B.
 It's important to note that your Spotify API key comes from the Spotify Developer website `https://developer.spotify.com/`
 3. You don't have to create the database in the server because you're connecting through our URL.
 So just run `npm run dev` on your front end with `http://localhost:3000/` in terminal
-4. Run your server using `npm run dev` and access the app through the port specified in `server.js`.
+4. Run your server using `npm run dev` and access the app through the port specified in `app.js`.

+Link to back end Repo: `https://github.com/gongt108/spoti-chat-server`

 ### Using the App